pedro-mendonca/GP-Convert-PT-AO90/README.md

 ### Unreleased

+* New: Action hook `gpConvertPTAO90AfterSuccessfullSync` that fires after successful sync.
+* New: Add, update and remove 90% bubble on AJAX update.
-* Fix project_path sanitization for Syncing subprojects.
+* Fix: Error on project_path sanitization for Syncing subprojects.
-* Fix saving old translations in the root locale on Sync action.
+* Fix: Saving old translations in the root locale on Sync action.
+* Fix: Sync button icon CSS issue.
 * Allow converting `current` translations with warnings.
-* Add action hook `gpConvertPTAO90AfterSuccessfullSync` that fires after successful sync.
+* Improve Syncing performance by deleting the existing variant translations with delete_many().
+* Set dependency header for GlotPress according WP 6.5.
+* Tested up to WP 6.5.
+* Test with PHP 8.3.
+* Update dependencies.

 ### 1.4.3